 Studying abroad is not a vacation.
 Likewise, vacation is not tantamount to a study abroad experience.
 There is so much more involvement with a study abroad experience, including attending classes, immersion in a culture for an extended period of time and a sense of residency.
 In other words, study abroad is not lying on the beach and eating at restaurants.
 Students completing our programs will increase in knowledge, cognitive complexity, self-realization, relational interdependence, humanitarianism, and they will build new life skills.
 Through our programs, students will be better prepared for their roles and responsibilities as global citizens.
 There is nothing wrong with vacations, but understand that study abroad is not comparable.

 It’s too late for me to study abroad.

 It is never too late to study abroad!
 A common misconception is that you are supposed to study abroad your junior year.
 This may be a statistic, but it is in no way a rule.
-Plenty students study abroad their sophomore, junior and senior years.
+Plenty of students study abroad their sophomore, junior and senior years.
 Some even plan enough in advance so they are able to study abroad multiple times while attending UMD.
 Even if you are in your last semester at UMD, you can still participate in a Winter Break, May, or Summer program.

 It’s too expensive.

 Let’s be honest: study abroad can be expensive.
 However, there are ways to keep that in perspective.

 - Compare your program expenses to what you would be paying at UMD for the corresponding term.
 Remember that exchange rates, costs of living in a foreign country and round-trip airfare can make your expenses seem exorbitant.
 After all, you don’t fly across an ocean to attend UMD.

 - Financial aid and scholarships apply to study abroad just as they would at UMD.

 - Plan ahead.
 With enough financial planning, you can make study abroad possible.
 In addition to UMD’s scholarships and financial aid—we encourage you to begin to research as there are a large number of additional scholarships & funding available if you look for it.